A service provided by the BC Centre for Disease Control

 What is Genital Warts

-Genital warts are a sexually transmitted infection (STI) caused by the Human papillomavirus (HPV).
-They can occur on the skin around or sometimes inside the penis or external genitals, vagina or internal genitals, anus, and occasionally in the mouth or throat.
+Genital warts are a sexually transmitted infection (STI) caused by the Human Papillomavirus (HPV).
+They can occur on the skin around or sometimes inside the penis, vagina, anus, and occasionally in the mouth or throat.

 Genital warts can be treated.
 They are a common infection in British Columbia.